Integrate the Document Viewer

 });

 The send mutation returns a task ID.
-Poll the task query to check when sending is complete.
+Poll the task query and monitor task.report.status until it reaches COMPLETED or FAILED to confirm document creation has finished.

 Editor Mode — Template Creation